-The Purpose of the The Crime Victims’ Services Division
+The Purpose of the Crime Victim and Survivor Services Division

-Oregon Department of Justice Crime Victims’ Services Division (CVSD) helps victims cover crime-related costs, protects victims’ rights and helps fund local service providers.
+Oregon Department of Justice Crime Victim and Survivor Services Division (CVSSD) helps victims cover crime-related costs, protects victims’ rights and helps fund local service providers.
 Through our advisory committees and partnerships, we help shape best practices statewide and bring a diverse collection of voices to the issue of victims’ rights.

 Connecting many different programs with a single goal: to serve victims effectively and compassionately.